JoachimSchneider/MicroEmacs/README.md

 ## Change Log

-[2023-10-15.00]
+[2024-03-01.01]
+* MicroEMACAS compiles and runs with DJGPP: Testet on MS-DOS 6.22 in Linux DOSEMU, DOSBox with cwsdpmi, Windows 2000 and Windows XP.
+See ue500/djgpp/Readme.txt.

+  It runs standalone (outside of a DJGPP environment) if a DPMI server (e.g. cwsdpmi or the built-in Windows DPMI) is available.

+[2024-03-01.00]
-* MicroEMACAS compiles and runs with CygWin on Windows 10.
+* MicroEMACAS compiles and runs with CygWin: Testet on Windows XP, Windows 10 and Windows 11.
 See ue500/cygwin/Readme.txt.

+  It runs standalone (outside of a CygWin environment) if the cygwin1.dll is located in the Windows search Path.

 [2023-10-03.00]
 * Enabled ANSI terminal driver for UNIX